Navigating the legal considerations for using a drone in a police or fire department can be complicated.

 Another thing to note is that once you have a COA in place you can obtain an emergency COA for a special type of operation not covered under your existing one in as little as three hours.
 (These are meant to be used in situations where there is an extreme possibility of a loss of life.)

 You can learn more about emergency COAs here on the FAA’s website.

-You can also apply for an emergency waiver for special kinds of flying otherwise prohibited by the Part 107 rules, like flying at night or beyond visual line of sight, if you have a pilot on staff who has his or her Remote Pilot Certificate.
+You can also apply for an emergency waiver for special kinds of flying otherwise prohibited by the Part 107 rules, like flying above 400 ft or beyond visual line of sight, if you have a pilot on staff who has his or her Remote Pilot Certificate.
 If you take this route, your emergency waiver will be submitted through the FAA’s Special Governmental Interest, or SGI, process.

 Of course, no matter which option you choose, safe flying should always be the first priority.
 We wish you the best of luck as you work to incorporate drones into your police or fire department.